Written by: Zach Connell, CSCS, Pn1, Fitness Specialist

 Proper movement patterns and injury prevention is another important element of any exercise program.
 A great way to ensure you are exercising correctly and safely is to work with a knowledgeable fitness specialist with advanced training in movement.
 When searching for a knowledgeable fitness specialist, look for certifications such as Functional Movement Systems (FMS), Corrective Exercise Specialist (NASM- CES), and Certified in Applied Functional Science (CAFS).

-Now that we can identify why you want to exercise, how to measure progress, and how to move properly when exercising, all that’s left is to put in the time.
+Now that we can identify why you want to exercise, how to measure progress, and how to move properly when exercising, all that’s left to put in is the time.